 - Mahlab

-Transfer the Bavarian Cream to 6 individual serving bowls and refrigerate until fully set, about 3 hours.
-Top with the chilled cherry sauce.
+- Transfer the custard to 6 individual serving bowls and refrigerate until fully set, about 3 hours.
+Serve chilled.

 Storage

-Store Bavarian Cream wrapped in the fridge for up to 3 days.
+Once it’s cooled to room temperature, you can store Bavarian cream covered in the fridge for up to 3 days.

 - If you don’t have vanilla bean paste, omit it and use more vanilla extract instead.